Jared-Glenn/Lastborn/README.md

 - What even is a soul?
 Like a subdivision of sentience, maybe?
 Like whistlers can't be subdivided, but mortals can (souls and bodies).
 - Like shedding or molting?
 - If these lastborn are kin, wouldn't that make Maria, Tess, and Jo kin too?
 Could be an issue.
+- Fragments of First Breath might be possible.
+Maybe they're like manifestations of his creative spirit.